-On International Women’s Day, Jamie Holtum, strategy director at FutureBrand London, evidences how female empowerment drives economic growth.
+On International Women’s Day, Jamie Holtum, strategy director at FutureBrand London, shows how female empowerment drives economic growth.

 When looking at the global economic drivers of growth, the empowerment of women is one of the largest, and yet still the most untapped.
-A global view of the issue makes for powerful reading: 46% of women aged 16–65 are currently not working at all.
-That’s 23% of the world’s population.
+A global view of the issue makes powerful reading: on average, 46% of women aged 16–65 are not working at all (source: World Bank).
+That’s about 23% of the world’s population.
 This is despite the fact that there is a direct link between empowering women at work and significant economic growth.
 And it’s fascinating to see how this plays out around the world.

 In Rwanda, women-owned farms have increased 20%, while 30% of parliamentary seats had to be reserved for women.
 As a result of these policies its GDP grew 8% each year between 2001 and 2008.

-In China, where 55% of tech start-ups are founded by women – higher than any other country – their economic contributions are universally credited as a key driver of the country’s powerful economic growth.
-And in Indonesia, where cultural tensions around working women have traditionally prevailed, the government’s promotion of a women-friendly work culture has helped to grow its GDP by more than 5.1%.
-Women are particularly championed within Indonesia's technological industry, with female coders are now afforded celebrity-like status.
+In China, where 55% of technology start-ups are founded by women – higher than any other country (source: China State Council).
+Their economic contributions are universally credited as a key driver of the country’s powerful economic growth.
+And in Indonesia, where cultural tensions around working women have traditionally prevailed, the government’s promotion of a women-friendly work culture has helped to increase its GDP by more than 5.1% in the fourth quarter of 2018 (source: Trading Economics).
+Women are particularly championed in Indonesia’s technological industry, with female coders are now afforded celebrity-like status.
 And, as in Rwanda, Indonesian law now states that at least 30% of a political party’s candidates must be women.

 In stark contrast, nations where religious and cultural barriers still prevent women from working are seeing their economies suffer.
-In Saudi Arabia, for example, annual GDP fell to a record low of -2.30% in the first quarter of 2017, while Pakistan is seeking its twelfth loan from the International Monetary Fund in three decades.
+In Saudi Arabia, for example, annual GDP fell to a record low of –2.3% in the first quarter of 2017, while Pakistan is seeking its thirteenth loan from the International Monetary Fund in more than three decades (source: Bloomberg).

 Even developed nations like Japan are suffering from the economic consequences of failing to adequately empower their female population.
 Japanese women are some of the most well-educated in the world, but culturally ingrained ideas of gender mean that almost 70% of Japanese women drop out of the workforce after having their first child, versus 25% in the UK and 30% in the USA.
 Further, only 11% of Japanese executive-level managers are women.
 Unsurprisingly, there is clear economic stagnation in Japan; its GDP shrank at an annualised rate of 2.5% in the last quarter of 2018, yet recent estimates indicate that economic gender parity could benefit the country to the sum of an additional £420bn ($550bn, €489bn).